svenssonjoel/svenssonjoel.github.com/pages/src/lispbm_chibios_repl/index.md

 ```

 The extension can print strings and characters.
 It can be seen in the
-conditionals that either an array, `PTR_TYPE_ARRAY`, is expected of a
+conditionals that either an array, `PTR_TYPE_ARRAY`, is expected or a
-`VAL_TYPE_CHAR`.
-Any other type is not accepted and the extension
+character, `VAL_TYPE_CHAR`.
+Any other type is not accepted and the
-just returns nil.
-Another choice would have been to return the type
+extension just returns nil.
+Another choice would have been to return
-error symbol in this case, or to ignore that argument and proceed with
+the type error symbol in this case, or to ignore that argument and
-printing all printable arguments.
-This is also an example of a
+proceed with printing all printable arguments.
+This is also an example
-function that can take 0 or more arguments.
+of a function that can take 0 or more arguments.

 ```
 # (print)